Arian creeds: The Dated Creed

+"The creed caused Basil of Ancyra some difficulty and he only signed by adding, after his name, that this 'likeness' was also according to 'being'.
+Thus, although Basil of Ancyra was influential with the imperial authorities at one point during 358–9, it was not for long, and he never seems fully to have overcome long-standing Homoian influence at court."

+"This creed is known as the 'Dated creed' because the prologue identifies the date of its promulgation."

 The Creed of Nike

-In 359, Constantius II called a small council of leading bishops in Sirmium to produce a document that, he hoped, would be signed by bishops on opposing sides of the Arian controversy, bringing an end to the conflict.
-Constantius brought together advocates of the Homoiousian position and of the Homoian Arian position, while excluding the extremes on either side of the controversy, represented by the supporters of Athanasius on the Nicene side and the Eunomians on the Arian side.
-This Fifth Council of Sirmium produced a creed called the Dated Creed, which itself served as the basis for the Creed of Nike.

 The Homoiousians had emerged only a year before, at the Council of Ancyra of 358.
 This council was called by Basil of Ancyra to discuss allegations made by George of Laodicea that the bishop of Antioch was encouraging extreme Arian positions such as Eunomianism, and specifically the doctrine that the Father and Son are unlike in substance.
 The Council of Ancyra of 358 included bishops Basil of Ancyra, Macedonius of Constantinople, Eugenius of Nicaea, and Eustathius of Sebaste.
 George of Laodicea was a signatory to the statement it produced though not present.

 The position taken at the Council of Ancyra has often been called Semi-Arianism, but today is more often called Homoiousian theology.
 Hanson emphasizes that this group, centered on Basil of Ancyra, did not use the word homoiousian themselves.
 Their formula was that the Father and Son are 'like in ousia' (ὅμοιος κατ' οὐσίαν).
 They argued that while it was possible to state that the Father was creator (ktistes) and the Son, creature (ktisma), they were also Father and Son.
 Since all fathers beget sons that are like them in ousia, this must be so of the Father and Son.
 Therefore, to refer to the Father and Son without the notion of similar ousia is to reduce the relation to one of creator and creature.
 This group also opposed the idea of homoousios, or consubstantiality, for following their line of argumentation, Father and Son did not have the same but only like substance; assuming consubstantiality could reduce the Son to a part of the Father, or even suggest that Father and Son were in fact the same being, which was considered an approach to the Sabellian heresy.